denten-books/plain-text/3-format.md

 differing actions depending on the specific affordances of the given platform.
 In another sense, to own a book in each case means to have access to the bits that bring the simulation of the book into existence.
-At some lower level of abstraction the variety of reading platforms rest on the same computational substratum.
+At some lower level of abstraction the variety of reading platforms rests on the same computational substratum.
 Both Amazon and Adobe books rely on the underlying capabilities of the personal computer.
 This hyper-media, as Lev Manovich calls it, at the base of all competing ebook formats, supports all simulacra, including the